DIGITAL DIRECTORIES LIMITED

 6.3 You must not misuse the Website by knowingly introducing viruses, trojan horses, worms, logic bombs or other material which is malicious or technologically harmful.
 You must not attempt to gain unauthorised access to the Website, the server on which the Website is stored or any server, computer or database connected to the Website.
 You must not attack the Website via a denial-of-service attack or a distributed denial-of-service attack.
 By breaching this provision, you would commit a criminal offence under the Computer Misuse Act 1990.
 We will report any such breach to the relevant law enforcement authorities and we will co-operate with those authorities by disclosing your identity to them.
 In the event of such a breach, your right to use the Website will cease immediately.

-The remainder of this clause 6 relates to Lawyers only.
+The remainder of this clause 6 relates to Lawyers and Firms only.

-6.4 In making use of the Services, the Lawyer shall not transmit incorrect or false information, as determined in the Company’s sole and absolute discretion.
-In the event that a Lawyer transmits such incorrect or false information, the Company reserves the right to cancel the Lawyer’s access to the Services and its Account.
+6.4 In making use of the Services, the Lawyer and the Firm shall not transmit incorrect or false information, as determined in the Company’s sole and absolute discretion.
+In the event that a Lawyer or the Firm transmits such incorrect or false information, the Company reserves the right to cancel the Lawyer’s or the Firm’s access to the Services and it’s Account.

-6.5 The Lawyer shall refrain from publishing on the Website internet links to pages containing and/or reproducing content contrary to the provisions of these Terms and in particular those of this clause.
+6.5 The Lawyer or the Firm shall refrain from publishing on the Website internet links to pages containing and/or reproducing content contrary to the provisions of these Terms and in particular those of this clause.

 7. OUR RIGHTS